poorva-r/poorva-r/README.md

 <h2 align="left">Hi, I'm Poorva👋</h1>
-<h3 align="left">I'm a Software Developer based in Dubai, UAE.
+<h3 align="left">I'm a Software Developer based in UAE.
 <h3 align="left">Currently, I work as a Software Development Engineer (SDE) at a fintech startup, where I primarily use Python, React and SQL.
 <h3 align="left">I'm passionate about exploring data science and machine learning in my free time.</h3>